How can we build a sustainable transport and mobility system in the wider area of reunified Nicosia until 2030?

 7. Implementation of "diet" techniques in the road network (rational redesign): This includes measures such as reducing and redesigning the road space, pavement widening and creating spaces for public transport infrastructure.

 8. Encouraging local authorities to implement Sustainable Energy and Climate Action Plans: Support for local authorities to develop joint sustainable transport action plans is essential and can be achieved through initiatives such as the Covenant of Mayors and / or the Smart Islands initiative.

 9. Renewable energy integration policy in the transport system: The strategy should include the development of the necessary infrastructure (eg charging stations, parking spaces) and incentives for the use of electric bikes or electric vehicles.
 At the same time, public sector movements could be carried out using vehicles using renewable energy sources.

 10. Funding and developing financial tools to support and attract investment in sustainable transport: It is proposed to create a database of available and more appropriate financing plans and resources (at European and national level) that could fund research, planning and implementation of transport and mobility projects.

 The workshop was part of the activities of the Regional Innovation and Entrepreneurship Plan in Cyprus (RIS Cyprus).
-This consortium consists of the Cyprus University of Technology, the Cypriot Citizens' Energy Office and Chrysalis LEAP.
+This consortium consists of the Cyprus University of Technology, the Cyprus Energy Agency and Chrysalis LEAP.
 The workshop was co-funded by EIT Climate-KIC, the largest public-private partnership working on climate change, and the UK High Commission in Cyprus.